shawnn10/Ghost_Chase/README.md

 Thank you for playing "Ghost Chase."
 Can you escape before the ghost catches you?
 Best of luck, and enjoy the thrill! please also check out my other project from CS50p Get Motivated.

+## Legal

+for everything related to the licence please read the licence.txt page in the fire or on github a quick overview is that the licence is

 ## Fun facts